anjackson/sliver/README.md

 __TBD__ If you want to drive the crawl yourself, using `sliver proxy` to run the web proxy and configure your browser to use it.

+### Interact with the browser to add to your archive

+Connecting a browser to the proxy can be difficult, as the HTTPS connection most site now require have to be mediated using auto-generated proxy SSL certificates.
+Configuring your own web browser to cope with this can be difficult.

+__TBD__ Running `sliver interact` launches a dedicated, pre-configured browser using [`shot-scraper`'s interactive mode](https://shot-scraper.datasette.io/en/stable/screenshots.html#interacting-with-the-page).
+Anything you do in that browser window will be recorded by the archiving proxy, and a screenshot will be taken at the end.
+This helps extend and patch tricky crawls, but you shouldn't enter any personal information or passwords unless you don't mind them being archived along with the web pages!

 ### Package the results

 This sub-command has not been implemented yet.
 In the meantime, you can run this: